vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-request-limits.md

   / RTT`, peeking over and then briefly dropping down when queries are limited.
 This will keep the delivery rate close to the discovered rate limit.

+* If the sender experiences a sudden increase in volume of events, Vector will not overload the remote service with concurrent requests.
+  Instead, Vector will use the maximum concurrency previously set, which will be at most one higher than the previously observed limit, and continue to ramp up to the configured maximum from there.

 ### Observability